alecperkins/shiny/source/specification.md

 ### Discussion

-* If a *Component* is reusable across different *Modules*, or outside of the *Module*, then it is probably itself a *Module*.
-The underscore between the `ModuleName` and `ComponentName` is intended to suggest that the *Component* is private to the *Module*.
+* If a *Subcomponent* is reusable across different *Components*, or outside of the *Component*, then it is probably itself a *Component*.
+The underscore between the `ComponentName` and `SubcomponentName` is intended to suggest that the *Subcomponent* is private to the *Component*.

-* Camelcase is chosen to help differentiate the *Modules* and *Components* from classes for variants, or standalone classes.
+* Camelcase is chosen to help differentiate the *Components* and *Subcomponents* from classes for variants, or standalone classes.
 Also, it stands out in normal text without additional formatting, helpful for documentation.
 An added bonus is it follows conventions used in frontend or backend logic, such as a Backbone or Django View, which makes it easy to associate the markup, style, and script that are responsible for that module.

-* *Modules* can contain other *Modules*, instead of having a separate “layout” concept.
-A list-type *Module* could be a layout as it contains *Modules* for the list items.
-But, the list itself also may have some additional functionality, like sorting or searching, that is provided by its own *Components* or other *Modules*.
+* *Components* can contain other *Components*, instead of having a separate “layout” concept.
+A list-type *Component* could be a layout as it contains *Components* for the list items.
+But, the list itself also may have some additional functionality, like sorting or searching, that is provided by its own *Subcomponents* or other *Components*.
 Variants could be used to control the layout of the list, like `-list` or `-grid--three` or `-grid--four`.

-* The names “module” and “component” are chosen over “block” and “element”, since those have other meanings in this context (display: block, content block, HTML element).
-“Module” and “Component” also correlate with the same JavaScript concepts.
-“Variant” was chosen over “modifier” for no particular reason other than it didn’t start with an `m` as “Module” does.
+* The names “component” and “subcomponent” are chosen over “block” and “element”, since those have other meanings in this context (`display: block`, content block, HTML element, CSS class).

-* Keeping *Variants* separate from the full *Module* or *Component* name (compared to schemes like BEM), makes it easier to recombine them, and is generally less verbose.
+* Keeping *Variants* separate from the full *Component* or *Subcomponent* name (compared to schemes like BEM), makes it easier to recombine them, and is generally less verbose.
 The nesting requirement and hyphen prefixing allows for avoiding the problem of overly generic *Variant* names, like `.active`.